 A blood clot in the brain can lead to ischemic stroke.
 This occurs when a blood clot blocks an artery, preventing blood from flowing to certain areas of the brain.

-Symptoms of ischemic stroke include a sudden onset of:
+Symptoms of ischemic stroke

 - numbness or weakness in the face, arm, or leg, especially on one side of the body